KurtGokhan/tsschema/README.md

-# VSCode Typescript JSON Schema
+# JSON Typescript Virtual Schema for VSCode

 Allows validating JSON with a Typespcript type inside the workspace with a custom scheme protocol handler.